ibm-cloud-docs/Cloudant/api/using_views.md

 ## View freshness
 {: #view-freshness}

-By default, all index results reflect the current state of the database. {{site.data.keyword.cloudantfull}} builds its indexes automatically and asynchronously in the background.
+By default, all index results reflect the current state of the database. {{site.data.keyword.cloudant_short_notm}} builds its indexes automatically and asynchronously in the background.
 This practice usually means that the index is fully up-to-date when you query it.
 If not, we call the index "stale," and by default, the remaining updates occur when you query the index.
 The results of your query include these updates. {{site.data.keyword.cloudant_short_notm}} builds three copies of every index in